jgnewman/sfsb/README.md

 The above call registers a function to be run whenever we receive a message back from our socket/worker.

-At this point we can test whether or not everything is working by send a message to the socket.
+At this point we can test whether or not everything is working by sending a message to the socket.
 Even though the socket is running within a web worker, we can interface with it as if it was just a regular socket.
 We don't have to think about the web worker at all.